davidar/lljvm/README.md

 In order to use the frontend, either `llvm-gcc` or `clang` must be installed.
 `llvm-gcc` is recommended, and is used instead of `clang` if both are available.
-It is also required that the classpath contain [jasmin.jar][jasmin].
+It is also required that the classpath contain [jasmin.jar][jasmin-jar].

 To compile a small number of source files to a class file, the following style of command can be used: